Mac Crash to Desktop

 There is no crash file in the "Documents\Inifinity Engine - Enhanced Edition" folder.

-#5 Updated by Phil Irey almost 2 years ago
+#5 Updated by Phil Irey about 2 years ago

 I don't see this issue with the retail version of the game using the same steps.

-#6 Updated by Richard Hilton almost 2 years ago
+#6 Updated by Richard Hilton about 2 years ago

 - If you boot another party member instead of Coran does it crash